txhammer68/docs/kubuntu.md

 `options i915 modeset=1  mitigations=off fastboot=1 enable_fbc=1`<br>

 After creating these files run `sudo update-initramfs -u`<br>
-This wil update boot image to include the changes.
+This wil update boot image to include the changes.<br>

-Disable ModemManager If you do not have a mobile broadband interface, you do not need this.
+Disable ModemManager If you do not have a mobile broadband interface, you do not need this.<r>
 `
 sudo systemctl disable ModemManager.service sudo systemctl mask ModemManager.service
 `

+Disable some uneeded system services<br>
-fwupd is a simple daemon allowing you to update some devices' firmware, including UEFI for several machines.
+fwupd is a simple daemon allowing you to update some devices' firmware, including UEFI for several machines. <br>
 Remove fwupd from boot<br>
 `
 sudo systemctl disable fwupd.service sudo systemctl mask fwupd.service
 `
-GPU-Manager is software that creates a xorg.conf for you.
+<br>GPU-Manager is software that creates a xorg.conf for you.
 So running this in every boot is just overkill.
-You only need to run this if you change your GPU.
+You only need to run this if you change your GPU.<br>
 `
 sudo systemctl disable gpu-manager.service sudo systemctl mask gpu-manager.service
 `
-Apt-daily-upgrade solves long boot up time with apt-daily-upgrade.
+<br>Apt-daily-upgrade solves long boot up time with apt-daily-upgrade.
 `
 sudo systemctl disable apt-daily.service sudo systemctl disable apt-daily.timer